Project Contact: Kevin Zakreski

 This project also allows BCLI to build on past work involving pension division.
 You can view BCLI’s education resource on the current law, Questions and Answers About Pension Division on the Breakdown of a Relationship in British Columbia, by clicking here

 Keywords: pension, pension division, family law, marriage & common-law relationships, property & debt at family breakup, divorce & separation, spouse, defined benefit, defined contribution, hybrid, plan, RRSP, RRIF, LIF, extraprovincial, survivor, disability, transfer, benefit

-The Pension Division Review Project Committee is asking the public to share its views on 25 tentative recommendations to reform how pension division upon the breakdown of a spousal relationship is carried out.
-The committee seeks input from pension-division specialists and interested members of the general public until September 15, 2020.
+The Pension Division Review Project Committee asked the public to share its views on 25 tentative recommendations to reform how pension division upon the breakdown of a spousal relationship is carried out.
+The committee sought input from pension-division specialists and interested members of the general public.
+The consultation closed on September 15, 2020.

 The Pension Division Review Project was made possible by funding from the Justice Services Branch, Ministry of Attorney General for British Columbia.

 This website and its publications are not legal advice.
 Need legal assistance?
 Visit our Resources page.